top of page

 At this point, I already knew who was going to win the prize on this li’l competition.
 But, we had our gear there, and we had played around town longer than Paul’s band.
 So I kinda figured what the hell?
 Let’s do it n’ see what happens.
 Well, what happened was that the committee decided on “Soul, Inc.” No big surprise there for me.

 However, as I mentioned a bit earlier in this tale, I had a temper back then.
-Hence, I was prone to rather ill-timed, to say the least, verbal outbursts at people.
-And I mean, at the drop of a hat.

 This is all I remember.
 Like I said, the decision had already been made at this point.
 The audition was over and Paul’s band had won.
 The “Soul, Inc.” boys had already packed up most of their big gear before we even took the stage.
 We were just ending the process of packing up our own gear.
 I was muttering around onstage, slamming equipment back into cases and such.
 Cursing all non-hippie types under my breath and all that kinda snarky BS….when it happened.
 Paul came onstage to retrieve his sax.
 Can’t remember how it got started, maybe he was just there to sort of offer his condolences to me.
 I don’t know.